Dear young earner, what do you wish to optimise? Your money? Or your time?

 With the objective made clear, here are some ways to choose time over money!

 1. Stop tracking expenses.
 It is a waste of time and money.
+Read more: How tracking investments instead of expenses changed my life!

 2. Set a small monthly investment target.
 If you have just started earning, and just want to 'live life' without worrying about financial independence, set an investment target.